ciscocsirt/netsarlacc/README.md

  - Allow for a configurable custom response to help users understand that the request was blocked

 #### How is netsarlacc intended to be used?
-netsarlacc is meant to work in conjuction with existing blocking / captive portal / quarantining / redirecting technologies like DNS RPZ.
+netsarlacc is meant to work in conjunction with existing blocking / captive portal / quarantining / redirecting technologies like DNS RPZ.
 In a typical deployment, netsarlacc is the target IP / CNAME provided to clients that look domain names being blocked by your DNS security infrastructure such as DNS RPZ or Cisco's Umbrella.
 The logs produced by netsarlacc go beyond the logs available from a typical webserver and were specifically designed with incident response and network monitoring in mind.

 #### What's next?
 How can I help?
 At this time, netsarlacc was primarily built for HTTP but we plan on adding support for additional protocols like SMTP soon.
 We could use: